Skip to main content

 Metrics endpoint not responding on port 9363

-Cause: The <prometheus> section is not enabled in the ClickHouse server configuration.
+Cause: The <prometheus> section is not enabled in the ClickHouse server config.

 Fix:

-1. Add a config override file to config.d/ with the <prometheus> block (see Access Setup above)
+1. Add the config override file to config.d/ with the <prometheus> block (see Access Setup).

 Fix:

-1. Ensure all four flags are set to true: metrics, events, asynchronous_metrics, status_info
+1. Set all four to true: metrics, events, asynchronous_metrics, status_info.

 No metrics appearing in Scout